 Innocent eyes grew wide as she turned a corner, facing what was supposed to be an empty band room.
 The door, broken since her sophomore year, was open just enough to let their voices free to echo through the barren halls.
 Molly felt like she was going to be sick, vision blurring as she looked in on them.

-Through her pain she forgot about the notebook within her trembling fingers, the binded papers falling to land with a thud against the cold tile floor.
+Through her pain, she forgot about the notebook within her trembling fingers, the bound papers falling to land with a thud against the cold tile floor.
 Turning on her heel she ran for the exit, unable to focus on anything but the pain in her chest.
 Her heart hurt, that was all she could think.
 Her heart hurt.